Bayesian Structure Learning in Undirected Gaussian Graphical Models: Literature Review with Empirical Comparison

-Like regression algorithms, hypothesis algorithms avoid the expensive exploration of the state space.
-They do so by calculating the edge inclusion probabilities in Equation \eqref{eq:inference_sum} directly.
-They first formulate, for every $(i,j)$, a null hypothesis $H_0: k_{ij} = 0$ and an alternative hypothesis $H_1: k_{ij} \not = 0$.
-Then, they calculate the Bayes factor in favour of $H_1$
+Hypothesis methods circumvent the time-consuming exploration of the model space necessary for MCMC-based methods.
+Instead, they perform inference on the graph directly.
+To do so, they first formulate, for every $(i,j)$, a null hypothesis $H_0: k_{ij} = 0$ and an alternative hypothesis $H_1: k_{ij} \not = 0$.
+Then, they calculate the Bayes factor in favour of $H_1$, given by

-The K-only prior $P(K)$ follows the Wishart distribution, which is equivalent to the G-Wishart distribution $P(K|G)$ in Equation \eqref{eq:Gwishart} when $G$ is the complete graph.
-This strategy was first employed by \citet{BayesfactorGiudici}, who derived a closed form expression of $BF_{ij}$ when the number of observations is bigger than the number of variables, \textit{i.e.}, $p<n$.
-The Hypothesis Leday and Richardson (H - LR) algorithm by \citet{Leday} builds upon this result by deriving a closed-form expression for $BF_{ij}$ that also holds for $p > n$.
-Moreover, they showed that the Bayes factor is consistent, \textit{i.e.}, $\lim_{n\to \infty}BF_{ij} = 0$, if $H_0$ is true and $\lim_{n\to \infty}BF_{ij} = \infty$, if $H_1$ is true.
-To obtain edge inclusion probabilities, the H-LR algorithm first scales $BF_{ij}$ to obtain the scaled Bayes factor $sBF_{ij}$.
-Let $P(sBF_{ij} > b | H_0)$ denote the tail probability that one observes a scaled Bayes factor higher than some constant $b$, given that $H_0$ is true.
-When $H_0$ is true, $sBF_{ij}$ follows a beta distribution.
-The tail distribution $P(sBF_{ij} > b| H_0)$ can thus be computed exactly.
-The edge inclusion probabilities now follow by setting $P((i,j) \in E) = 1 - P(sBF_{ij} > b | H_0)$.
-Note that the H-LR algorithm does not use a prior on $P(G)$ and is therefore, like the K-algorithms, not able to incorporate a prior belief on the graphical structure.
+This strategy was introduced by \citet{BayesfactorGiudici}, who derived a closed-form expression of $BF_{ij}$ when the number of observations is larger than the number of variables, \textit{i.e.}, $n>p$.
+The Hypothesis Leday and Richardson (H-LR) method by \citet{Leday} builds upon this result by deriving a closed-form expression for $BF_{ij}$ that also holds for $p > n$ and show that it is consistent, \textit{i.e.}, $\lim_{n\to \infty}BF_{ij} = 0$ if $H_0$ is true, and $\lim_{n\to \infty}BF_{ij} = \infty$ if $H_1$ is true.
+The H-LR method scales $BF_{ij}$ to obtain a scale-invariant Bayes factor $sBF_{ij}$.
+By computing $sBF_{ij}$ for all edges and selecting a threshold $\gamma$, one can obtain a graph estimate $\hat{G}$ by including an edge $(i,j)$ in $\hat{G}$ if $sBF_{ij} > \gamma$.
+For a prior on the precision matrix, they use the Wishart distribution, which is equivalent to the $G$-Wishart distribution $P(\mathbf{K}|G)$ in Equation \ref{eq:Gwishart} when $G$ is a complete graph.
+The H-LR method does not use a prior on the graph and is therefore, like the K-methods, not able to incorporate a prior belief on the graphical structure.